zama-ai/tfhe-rs/tfhe-ntt/README.md

 # Features

 - `std` (default): This enables runtime arch detection for accelerated SIMD instructions.
-- `nightly`: This enables unstable Rust features to further speed up the NTT, by enabling AVX512 instructions on CPUs that support them.
-This feature requires a nightly Rust toolchain.
+- `avx512` (default): This enables AVX512 instructions on CPUs that support them to further speed up the NTT.

 # Example